SverreNystad/board-master/docs/minimax.md

 Minimax is a decision rule used for minimizing the possible loss while maximizing the potential gain in a two-player game or scenario.
 It's especially prevalent in game theory and artificial intelligence for turn-based games.

 ## How Minimax Works
 The algorithm works by simulating all possible moves in the game, predicting the opponent's responses to those moves, and then selecting the move that maximizes the player's chances of winning (or achieving the best outcome).
+It's like trying to think a few steps ahead and considering what your opponent might do in response to your moves.

+## Understanding Game Trees
+A game tree is a visual representation of all possible moves in a game from a given point.
+Each node represents a game state, and each branch represents a possible move.
+Minimax evaluates these nodes to decide the best move.

 ## Basic Algorithm
-The basic idea of Minimax is to perform a depth-first search algorithm on the game tree, where nodes represent game states.
-It calculates the value of each state by considering all possible sequences of moves up to a certain depth, then chooses the move that leads to the best possible outcome.

-The algorithm works in two parts.
-First is to find the utility of each possible move and then compare the different moves and take the best one.

-The code for selecting the best action is always the same:
-**Pseudocode:**
+Minimax performs a depth-first search on the game tree.
+Here's how it works:

+1. Start from the current game state as the root node.
+2. Expand nodes down to a certain depth.
+3. Apply a heuristic to evaluate the utility of leaf nodes.
+4. Propagate these values back up the tree to decide the best move.

+### Selecting the Best Action
+Here's how you select the best action in a game state:

+**Pseudocode for action selection:**
 ```py
 def getAction(self, gameState) -> Action:
     """